Sonnenborgh Museum & Observatory

 Tours and stargazing evenings

 During a tour of Sonnenborgh, our guides will show you the museum and relate the most wonderful stories about the observatory, the old bastion and the meteorological office.
 Sonnenborgh Museum & Observatory is open from Tuesday to Friday from 11.00 am to 5.00 pm and Sunday from 1.00 pm to 5.00 pm.
-Between the middle of September and the beginning of April, stargazing evenings are held every Friday and Saturday from 20:00 to 21:30 from early October until the end of March.
+There are stargazing nights every Friday and Saturday from 20:00 to 21:30 from early October until the end of March.

 Spending the night in Utrecht